NikolasVir/Ransomware-Protection-Suite-for-course-CS457/README.md

 Make:
     make all: generated antivirus, dummy ransomware and unransomware antivirus usage:
-        as described in the assignment
+        as described in the assignment (loot at "Notes" below) ransomware usage:
-    ransomware usage:
         ./ransomware.out <filepath>: deletes original file and replaces it with .locked unransomware usage: